AKAD0/Django_Apache/readme.txt

 4. Setup port forwarding on router (so router transmits all the trafic to the server) (Local ports — Apache setup's port; External ports — 80//http, 443//https) https://developers.cloudflare.com/fundamentals/get-started/reference/network-ports/
+5. Specify listening ports (local) in httpd.conf

-+.
-Add Security features.
-Block unwanted regions within DNS service
+6. Block unwanted regions

 //Local IP points on the router — not the machine itself.
 Port does.